Who Are They?

-An important forum and outlet for flash animation was the wildly popular Newgrounds.com.
+An important forum and outlet for flash animation were the wildly popular Newgrounds.com.

 Creators could make their own short films, animated series, and games for everyone to enjoy for free.
 This proved to be an important gathering for some of the most talented minds in flash.

 Animations like the Xiao Xiao series, in which a stick figure continuously fights off other stick figures in an amazingly fluid and captivating way, were a staple on a site like Newgrounds.

 It gave the viewer entertainment, and it gave the animator a global audience.
 Before YouTube became a mainstay, a global audience was out of reach for most people.
 NewGrounds was an exception.